wilsonkayla/Anime/Recs/KRecs/KaylaRecs.md

 ![GOH Image](GOH.jpg)
 ### Summary
 >#### The main protagonist is Mori Jin, a 17-year-old martial artist from Seoul, South Korea.[4]
 At the beginning of the story, he is invited to join a Martial Arts tournament called "The God of High School",In The event, sponsored by a shady corporation, brings together people from high schools all over South Korea on a regional.
 This is a national level tornument in order to select three representatives for the *World Tournament*.
 As a prize, the winner gets his wish fulfilled by the hosting corporation, no question asked.
+---
+## 3.  $\color{blue}{JJK}$
+#### "Jujutsu Kaisen"

+### Summary
+>#### Yuji Itadori is an unnaturally physically strong high school student living in Sendai.
+In June 2018, before his grandfather dies, he instills two messages within Yuji: "always help others" and "die surrounded by people".
+Yuji's friends attract Curses to the school when they unseal a rotten finger talisman.
+Yuji swallows the finger to protect student Jujutsu Sorcerer Megumi Fushiguro, unwittingly becoming host to a powerful ancient sorcerer named Ryomen Sukuna.
+After this, Yuji gets control of his body and goes to Jujutsu High School to train as a sorcerer.